brown2rl/polymer-tutorial/POLY101-m01/README.md

 ##Platinum Elements set
 - great for client side networking
-Offline:
+-Offline:
-- offline = removing a dependency from a network
+-- offline = removing a dependency from a network
-- control the offline experience.. create your own offline dinosaur game!
+-- control the offline experience.. create your own offline dinosaur game!
-Service Worker:
+-Service Worker:
-- control the interaction with the server
+-- control the interaction with the server
-- stores Req/Res pairs in a local cache
+-- stores Req/Res pairs in a local cache
-- ex:
+-- ex:
 ```
 <platinum-sw-register auto-register>
 	<!-- handle route requests -->